Eastern Victoria Geoscience Initiative

 - The Southeast Lachlan Deep Crustal Seismic Reflection Survey (acquired in 2018)

-- The Southeast Lachlan Ground Gravity Survey (expected to begin in 2019)
+- The Southeast Lachlan Ground Gravity Survey (acquired in 2019)

-- The Southeast Lachlan Magnetotelluric Survey (planned for 2020)
+- The Southeast Lachlan Magnetotelluric Survey (on hold due to COVID-19)

 Experienced specialist contractors will carry out these surveys under the supervision of the project partners.